0xSpaceShard/starknet-hardhat-plugin/README.md

     -   Give it finds through [the faucet](https://faucet.goerli.starknet.io/).
     -   Later load the account using `starknet.getAccountFromAddress`.
 -   **On starknet-devnet**
-    -   Since v0.2.3, Devnet comes with prefunded accounts which use the OpenZeppelin account implementation v0.1.0
+    -   Since v0.2.3, Devnet comes with prefunded accounts which use the OpenZeppelin account implementation.
     -   Use the data logged by Devnet on startup (address, key)
     -   Load one of the predeployed accounts using `starknet.getAccountFromAddress`
     -   [Read more](https://github.com/Shard-Labs/starknet-devnet#predeployed-accounts)